febert/DeepRL/README.md

 	* get them launched in the host jupyter-notebook --no-browser tensorboard --logdir=./wherever/your/data/is
-	* tunnel locally to them
+	* tunnel from the client
 		# jupyter
 		ssh -NL <local_port>:localhost:8888 host01
 		# tensorboard